ebanner/save-youtube-stream/README.md

 # save-youtube-stream

-Auto-add a live stream to my Watch Next playlist
+Auto-add a live stream from a YouTube channel to my Watch Next playlist